farshed/genius-lyrics-api/README.md

 # genius-lyrics-api [![npm version](https://img.shields.io/npm/v/genius-lyrics-api.svg?style=flat)](https://www.npmjs.com/package/genius-lyrics-api)

-A package that provides a convenient wrapper around [Genius API](https://genius.com/developers) for searching and scraping song lyrics.<br/>It doesn't use any native node dependencies and thus, can be used with any frontend frameworks/lib.
+A package that provides a convenient wrapper around [Genius API](https://genius.com/developers) for searching and scraping song lyrics.<br/>It doesn't use any native node dependencies and thus, can be used on the frontend.

 ## Installation